ftc-25805/ftc-25805.github.io/src/pages/about.md

 Success comes through working together, sharing knowledge, and supporting each other's growth and learning.

 ### FIRST Values
-We embrace the core principles of FIRST - Gracious Professionalism, Coopertition, and making a positive impact in our community.
+We embrace the core principles of FIRST - Gracious Professionalism, Coopetition, and making a positive impact in our community.

 ## Our Journey